MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

 ---
 # Pin secondary tiles from desktop apps

-Desktop applications such as Windows App SDK (using WinUI 3), WPF, and Windows Forms apps can pin secondary tiles by using an [MSIX package](https://developer.microsoft.com/windows/bridges/desktop).
+Desktop applications such as Windows App SDK (using WinUI 3), Windows Presentation Foundation (WPF), and Windows Forms (WinForms) apps can pin secondary tiles by using an [MSIX package](https://developer.microsoft.com/windows/bridges/desktop).
 This is also previously known as Desktop Bridge.

 ![Screenshot of secondary tiles](images/secondarytiles.png)